dynamodb-toolbox/dynamodb-toolbox/docs/docs/3-entities/3-actions/7-batch-put/index.md

 :::info

-Check the [batching documentation](../5-batching/index.md) to learn how to use `BatchPutItemRequests`.
+Check the [Batching Documentation](../5-batching/index.md) to learn how to use `BatchPutItemRequests`.

 :::